 NB If you have a pacemaker, check with your doctor before using a body fat scale as its electrical current could have a detrimental impact on your health and well-being.

 Body fat scales are also considered unreliable for athletes, bodybuilders, and children.
-Individuals with metal screws or plates in their bodies and pregnant women will also get inaccurate readings.
+Individuals with metal screws or plates in their bodies and pregnant women may also get inaccurate readings.

 How do body fat scales work?